Configure the Server SSL Certificates

 MIIEADCCAuigAwIBAgIBADANBgkqhkiG9w0BAQUFADBjMQswCQYDVQQGEwJVUzEh

-// Additional base64 encoded text
+// Additional base64 encoded text for most specific public key (the server's public key)

 -----END CERTIFICATE-----